Build a Client Portal with CountBricks for Construction

 2. Outline Your Data Flow

-Trace the journey of information from a voice estimate to invoice.
-Decide which items are client-facing and which stay internal.
-Clear flowcharts prevent scope creep in later development.
+Trace information from voice estimates to invoices.
+Decide which items are client-facing to prevent scope creep.

 3. Choose Your Tech Stack

-Most builders pair the CountBricks Portal Kit with a lightweight CMS such as Webflow or WordPress.
-The kit supplies pre-built React widgets that surface estimate tables, schedule timelines and payment trackers.
-Hosting remains under your control, preserving brand ownership.
+Pair the CountBricks Portal Kit with a CMS like Webflow or WordPress.
+The kit includes pre-built React widgets for estimates, schedules, and payments.

 4. Brand the Experience